LIMON100/DA/mAP/readme.md

 ## For YOLO

-   Convert the annotated text file to yolo format
+   1. Convert the annotated text file to yolo format

     python convert_to_yolo.py

+   2. Add classes list in a text file

 ## For Pascal-VOC
 1. Annot your custom validation dataset